 Having had a discussion like this, it is important going forward that the employee still feels like you are in her corner and have the level of trust needed to still progress within the organisation.

-This article first appeared in the business section of The Sunday Independent on the 5th of August, 2018, and the original article can be viewed here
+This article first appeared in the business section of The Sunday Independent on the 5th of August, 2018.
+View the original article ' How should I deal with a good employee who avoids team meetings by calling in sick?'

 Rory Walsh